roshanswaroop/emotion-detection/README.md

+# For ENGR 40M Grading:
+All of the direct implementation is going to be in `ard.py`, `emotion_webcam_demo.py`, and `display.ino`, in `../src`but feel free to browse other aspects I used from Travis.

 # Face Classification
 The following repository is a real-time face detection and emotion classification model.
+Credit goes to Travis Tang for the original design and guide for implementation.
 <p align="center">
     <img width="320" height="240" src="https://raw.githubusercontent.com/travistangvh/emotion-detection-in-real-time/master/images/demo1.gif">
     <img width="320" height="240" src="https://raw.githubusercontent.com/travistangvh/emotion-detection-in-real-time/master/images/demo2.gif">